Reflexology helps release stress, which in turn helps the body heal and regenerate itself there are several theories about how this process works:

 Reflexology keeps the body’s “vital energy” flowing.

 Another theory suggests that there is a "vital energy" in the human body.
 If stress is not addressed, it leads to congestion of the energy, which in turn causes bodily inefficiencies, which can lead to illness.
 According to this theory, reflexology helps keep the energy flowing.

 The Zone theory

 The recognition of reflexology as a specific type of treatment began with Zone Theory, in which the body is divided into 10 vertical zones.
 Each zone corresponds to fingers and toes all the way up to the top of the head.
-For example, if you are standing up with your hands on your thighs (palms facing down) the thumbs and great toe would be Zone 1 on either side of the body, the index finger and second toe would be Zone 2, etc.
+For example, if you are standing up with your hands on your thighs (palms facing down) the thumbs and great toe would be Zone 1 on either side of the body, the index finger and second toe in foot reflexology would be Zone 2, etc.